lavollmer/interactive-comments-app/README.md

 During this, I decided to work on the increment and decrement counter (i.e. likes for the comment).
 I used useState to hold the state of the count, then created two functions to increase and decrease the count while console logging the amount for testing purposes.

+After this step, I worked on passing the props between each component to display the results.

 ## Built with

 - [React](https://reactjs.org/) - JS library